at3dcv/ELA-ObjectSLAM/README.md

 4. copy the `seq7` folder to a folder with in your mounted volume.
 5. Edit the path of the parameter `base_data_folder` with in the mono.launch file to point to the `seq7` folder
 6. Change `ORBvoc.bin` to `ORBvoc.txt` with in the mono.launch file (fifth line).
-7. Open three terminals and in all three source the setup fill: `source <path_to_cu  be_slam>/devel/setup.bash`
+7. Open two terminals and in all three source the setup fill: `source <path_to_cu  be_slam>/devel/setup.bash`
-8. Terminal one run: roscore
+8. Terminal one run: roslaunch orb_object_slam mono.launch and wait for two windows to pop up
-9. Terminal two run: rosbag play <path_to_seq7_folder>/seq7/left_full_gray_.bag --clock -r 0.5
+9. Terminal two run: rosbag play /mnt/datasets/freiburg3_walking_xyz.bag /camera/rgb/image_color:=/kitti/left/image_raw --clock -r 0.5
-10. Terminal tree run: roslaunch orb_object_slam mono.launch

 #### Architecture for 3D dense map reconstruction - brainstorming session 05.11.2020